Spawn Guide • Fire Starter Hunt

 Quick Answer

-Rare Spawn Desert / Mesa Route Daytime Only High Value Catch
+Rare Spawn Desert / Mesa Route Day-Focused Route High Value Catch

 Best practical play If you are early game, Charmander is one of the best starter-style catches you can grab.
 Even unevolved, it gives you reliable fire coverage and future value once it becomes Charmeleon and then Charizard.